AbhayKoushik/MiningData/README.md

 # MiningData

-A small project on mining the dataset of All-Night-Canteen, BITS Pilani and providing strategies to improve the food sale.
+A project on mining the dataset of All-Night-Canteen, BITS Pilani and providing strategies to improve the food sale.